zackJKnight/U8Lineup/README.md

 Need to know open positions- or at some point we will. perhaps not right now.

-To loop the periods or not to loop the periods...
+To loop the periods or not to loop the periods...For the first try, I'll loop them.
+When the decisions are programmed, perhaps we can fill across the game.

 Find preferred position and work our way to least preferred.